Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - Symbols and glyphs are ambiguous images conjured by others
 - We ask why, seeking explanations from those who created them
 - This may be the birth of word propaganda a neutral term originating with the meanng "to spread" or "to propagate".
 - Memes are the definition of propaganda.
-Their express purpose is to self-propagate through selfish-reproduction.
+Their express purpose is to self-propagate through selfish reproduction. <<{??}
--
+- When